payola/Payola/docs/developer_guide.md

 There are basically two types of plugins - the data fetchers and the rest.
 A `DataFetcher` doesn't have any inputs and is capable of SPARQL query execution and node neighborhood fetching, so that it can be used as a plugin of a data source.
 Implementation of the plugins is quite straightforward, please refer to the user guide on what they do.

+As of version 1.1, the DataFetcher plugin was changed to be a ConstructQuery in order to allow some optimizations.

+#### DataCube

+Also, a new plugin, the `DataCube` was introduced.
+For every Data Cube Data Structure definition, a new plugin attached to the codebase is created.
+That is because a variable count of parameters (dimensions, attributes, measures).
+The evaluation is a combination of a SPARQL query and appending a custom RDF graph.
+It executes a special query in order to map the input graph to comply with the DCV DSD and appends the DSD.

+#### VirtuosoSecuredEndpointFetcher

+Based on the [Apache HTTP Client library](http://hc.apache.org/httpclient-3.x/) the plugin provides a way of accessing a secured endpoint ([HTTP Digest Auth](http://www.ietf.org/rfc/rfc2617.txt) is supported).
+Since this is a Virtuoso-specific feature, it is named as a Virtuoso endpoint fetcher, but it is possible that it would work also with other endpoints.

 ### Package cz.payola.domain.entities.analyses

 The second big part of the domain package are analyses and the whole process of their validation, optimization and evaluation.
 An `Analysis` is composed of `PluginInstance`s and `PluginInstanceBindng`s, which specify connections between `PluginInstance`s.
 Analyses in the system don't necessarily have to be always valid (in order to support interrupted analysis creation).